Esthetician Schools in Ohio

 When considering salaries, remember factors like cost of living, years of experience, and specializations can make a difference.

-As of 2019 the highest-paying metro areas for cosmetologists in Ohio are:
+As of 2021 the highest-paying metro areas for estheticians in Ohio (by median pay) are:

 Information sourced from the O*Net (2021)